wtsaygers1/SQLHero/pseudocode.md

 create a class of Hero with the properties of a hero these will be the base tables

-create the object oriented talbe
+create the object oriented table
   $servername = localhost
    $username = root
    $password = mayJah#Drups_100%